-Wolcott is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Wolcott isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wolcott are a mix of both white- and blue-collar jobs.
 Overall, Wolcott is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Wolcott who work in food service (12.65%), sales jobs (8.94%), and maintenance occupations (8.94%).
+There are especially a lot of people living in Wolcott who work in food service (11.73%), maintenance occupations (10.65%), and sales jobs (9.16%).

-Being a small village, Wolcott does not have a public transit system used by locals to get to and from work.
+Wolcott is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Wolcott is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.